Redback-Operations/redback-documentation/docs/project-1/MQTTtoSerialCommunication_Markdown.md

 To make your system robust and flexible, it's important to dynamically identify the serial port that the Raspberry Pi will use to communicate with the VR game.
 This way, you won't have to manually specify the port each time it changes.

-In this function, <code>serial.tools.list_ports.comports()</code> lists all available serial ports.
+In this function, '''serial.tools.list_ports.comports()''' lists all available serial ports.
 The function checks each port description for identifiers such as "USB" or "ACM".
-If a suitable port is found, it returns the port name (e.g., <code>/dev/ttyUSB0</code>).
+If a suitable port is found, it returns the port name (e.g., '''/dev/ttyUSB0''').